kite-sdk/kite/src/site/markdown/usingkiteclicreatedataset.md

   } ]
 }
 ```
-#Import the CSV Data
+##Import the CSV Data
-You've created a dataset in the Hive repository, which is the container, but not the information itself.
+You&apos;ve created a dataset in the Hive repository, which is the container, but not the information itself.
 Next, you might want to add some data so that you can run some queries.
 Use the following command to import the sandwiches in your CSV file.

 `dataset csv-import sandwiches.csv sandwiches`

 The method returns a record count.
-`Added 2 records to dataset "sandwiches"`
+`Added 2 records to dataset &quot;sandwiches&quot;`

 But can you believe that?
 Inquiring minds want to verify that the information is actually in the dataset.

-#Show the Results
+##Show the Results

 You can list records from your newly created dataset using the `show` command.